Aarthi5680/firebase-sign-up/README.md

-using firebase create sign in page the user data can store in fire base
+using firebase with create sign in page the user data can store in fire base tools:vs code